dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 body of `TinyJson`).
 So it is an error to call `add` on `tiny`, and that protects us from this kind of schema violations.

-In general, the use of an extension type allows us to keep some unsafe operations in a specific location (namely inside the extension type declaration, or inside one of a set of collaborating extension type declarations).
+In general, the use of an extension type allows us to keep invocations of certain unsafe operations in a specific location (namely inside the extension type declaration, or inside one of a set of collaborating extension type declarations).
 We can then reason carefully about each operation once and for all.
 Clients use the extension type to access objects conforming to the given schema, and that gives them access to a set of known-safe operations, making all other operations in the interface of the representation type a compile-time error.

 One possible perspective is that an extension type corresponds to an abstract data type: There is an underlying representation, but we wish to